 The Scheme could be your chance to find out.

+That’s why we’re asking for applications from two particular groups.
 To apply, you need to be from a BAME (Black, Asian, or Minority Ethnic) community, and/or from a socio-economically disadvantaged background.
-You can find more details here.
+You can find all the details here.

 You don’t need to know about publishing to apply.
 You don’t need a degree or any particular educational background, either.
 You do need a love of stories and ideas, and to be excited by all the different ways they can be told.